Organize and Format Text Lists

 Convert list into CSV

+To import a batch list of places into GMM it must be in csv format (comma-separated values).
 First you build a text list then convert it to csv.

 Piazza Marina; This large square contains the Giardino Garibaldi, a public garden with enormous ficus trees creating shaded walkways and seating areas.; Palermo; Sicily